-Quilting for me is more than a hobby.
-It is a World of Passion, Art and Self-expression.
+Quilting and bag making for me is more than a hobby.
+It is a world of passion, art and self-expression.

-Sometimes I get the opportunity to go through my quilts, organize them, take them to a guild or group that has asked me to speak, and tell the story of each one of them - all the while, encouraging others to express themselves through quilting.
-My 'pile' is getting to be quite large now.
-But there is always a place for you to unleash your own creativity, ~Among Brenda's Quilts~ .
+Sometimes I get the opportunity to go through my quilts and bags, organize them, and take them to a guild or group that has asked me to speak.
+There, I tell the story of each one of them, all the while encouraging others to express themselves through quilting.